BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 - Get session articles/links
 - Get progress status of a session
 - Get list of active classes from your major
-- Update student progress for today's session at 00:00 GMT or 05:00 in WIB (VC, Forum, and assignments will not be updated)
+- Update student progress for today's session at 00:00 in WIB (VC, Forum, and assignments will not be updated)
 - **New:** Reminder to post forum for GSLC session the day it ends
 - **New:** Support fetching data from old binusmaya API.
 List of new commands: `=assignment`, `=sat`, `=comserv`.